Hrushi124/Tyre_detection_model/DEPLOYMENT.md

 1. Deploy your Node.js backend to Vercel (see backend/BACKEND_DEPLOYMENT.md)
 2. Deploy your Python ML model to Vercel or Hugging Face Spaces
 3. Update the `VITE_API_URL` environment variable in Vercel
-4. Your app will be fully functional!
+4. Your app will be fully functional

 ### 🛠 Local Development